It’s a new Malaysia after four decades of struggle since Aliran was formed in 1977.

 They are starting to come out and reclaim the basic rights that they have lost over the years.
 They are now waking up and demanding meaningful change: more democratic space, greater accountability, respect for human rights, electoral reforms, fairer just socio-economic policies and ecological protection.

 Aliran identifies with this natural quest for justice in all aspects of public life.

 Indeed, that has been the core of our struggle since the society was registered with the Registrar of Societies on 25 January 1977 and then launched on 12 August the same year, making us Malaysia’s oldest human rights group.
-Aliran is listed on the Roster (A1) Consultative Status with the Economic and Social Council of the United Nations since 1987.

 Aliran Kesedaran Negara (National Consciousness Movement) is Malaysia’s first multi-ethnic reform movement dedicated to justice, freedom and solidarity.
 (What the name Aliran means.)
 Listed on the Roster of the Economic and Social Council of the United Nations (A1 – Roster Consultative Status) since 1987, Aliran has a consistent record of championing democratic reforms.
 (Why Aliran?)

 Bersih co-chair Pak Samad and steering committee members Subramaniam Pillay and Toh Kin Woon addressed an Aliran high tea in Penang on 29 April, a day after Bersih 3.
 All photos (c) 2012 Lye Tuck-Po

 Aliran is the first movement of its kind in the history of our country.
 We are multi-ethnic in our philosophy, policies, programmes and membership – unlike most movements in the past, which were confined to one community or another.